melecouvreur/climbing-app/README.md

 ### Dependencies

 - Run `npm install` in project directory.
 This will install server-related dependencies such as `express`.
-- `cd client` and run `npm install` and `npm install react-router-dom`.
-This will install client dependencies (React) and React Router.
+- `cd client` and run `npm install` , `npm install react-router-dom` and `npm install --save react-toastify`.
+This will install client dependencies (React, React Router and React Tostify (for pop-up messages).

 ### Database Prep